ciscoheat/mithril-hx/README.md

     // One part of the Component interface: public function controller() {
-        // Called only once in the Component lifecycle, before rendering.
-        // Do controller things here, managing child views for example.
+        // Not much to do here in this simple example.
     }

     // The other part of the Component interface: